 What are Interactive Maps and how do I use them?

-Currently, maps are available for the Treatment Episode Data Set - Admissions (TEDS-A) series beginning with the year 2005.
-The maps allow for geographic analysis at the state level.
+Currently, maps allow for state-level geographic analysis of the Treatment Episode Data Set - Admissions (TEDS-A) series beginning with the year 2005.
 Maps for additional years of TEDS-A, other studies, and other geographic levels are planned for future release.

 To begin using the maps, follow these steps:

 - Select the year of data you wish to analyze.

 - Select the substance of interest.
 Substances are those reported at admission and may have been reported as the primary, secondary, or tertiary substance of abuse.

 - Move the cursor over a state to view the count and percentage of the substance at the time of treatment admission.

 Several resources are available for assistance while using the maps: